zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

   ![Demo Conference API](./18.png)

-To demonstrate that the self-hosted gateway is processesing API requests you need to identify two elements:
+To demonstrate that the self-hosted gateway is processing API requests you need to identify two elements:

 * Public IP address of the self-hosted gateway, by running the command below from the client VM.